 - Acanthosis nigricans: dark patches of skin which usually appear on the neck or the armpits.

-In cases of predisposition to develop PCOS, changing your lifestyle is an essential step against it.
+In cases of predisposition to develop PCOS, changing your lifestyle and following a balanced diet are essential steps against it.
 Having a BMI-number below 25 and taking contraceptives and antidiabetic drugs is highly advisable, too.
 It is not only fundamental to avoid obesity but rather a sedentary lifestyle.

 Metformin, an antidiabetic drug, has been widely used for the desensitization of the ovaries towards excess insulin, this way promoting follicular development.